uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/portal.md

 ### Discovery Page

 The Gen3 Discovery Page allows the visualization of metadata from within the metadata service (MDS).
-This typically includes public metadata about a project to make it discoverable.
+This typically includes public metadata about projects to make it discoverable.
+The Discovery Page can also be used to store publication information, DOI metadata, or FHIR metadata.
 It can be used by both data commons and meshes, although it can play a more central role in a data mesh.
 Users should be able to search based on free text or filter based on tags.

 ![Animation showing how to navigate around the Discovery page][Discovery Page]